Online specific heat converter with the most commonly used units

 - Ammonia - Properties at Gas-Liquid Equilibrium Conditions - Figures and tables showing how the properties of liquid and gaseous ammonia changes along the boiling/condensation curve (temperature and pressure between triple point and critical point conditions).
 An ammonia phase diagram are included.

-- Ammonia - Specific heat (heat capacity) at varying temperature and pressure - Online calculator, figures and tables showing specific heat (heat capacity), CP and CV, of gasous and liquid ammonia at temperatures ranging from -73 to 425°C (-100 to 800°F) at pressure ranging from 1 to 100 bara (14.5 - 1450 psia) - SI and Imperial Units
+- Ammonia - Specific Heat at varying Temperature and Pressure - Online calculator, figures and tables showing specific heat, CP and CV, of gasous and liquid ammonia at temperatures ranging from -73 to 425°C (-100 to 800°F) at pressure ranging from 1 to 100 bara (14.5 - 1450 psia) - SI and Imperial Units

-- Butane - Specific Heat (Heat Capacity) - Online calculators, figures and tables showing specific heat (heat capacity), Cp and Cv, of gasous and liquid butane, C4H10, at varying temperarure and pressure, SI and Imperial units
+- Butane - Specific Heat - Online calculators, figures and tables showing specific heat, Cp and Cv, of gasous and liquid butane, C4H10, at varying temperarure and pressure, SI and Imperial units

 - Carbon Dioxide Gas - Specific Heat - Specific heat of Carbon Dioxide gas - CO2 - temperatures ranging 175 - 6000 K